 Greenwashing, a deceptive and prevalent practice in the industry, came under heavy criticism at COP27 and will no longer be tolerated.
 Businesses cannot claim to be net zero while simultaneously engaging in the construction or investment in new fossil fuel supply or other environmentally harmful activities.
 Additionally, participating in lobbying activities against climate change or selectively reporting on only a portion of their business's assets while concealing the rest is unacceptable.

 Tackling greenwashing in the chemical industry, which is known for its harmful environmental impacts, requires thoughtful deliberation.
-All stakeholders customers, investors, and employees are required to be involved in being the advocate against any fraudulent sustainability practices.
+All stakeholders including, customers, investors, and employees are required to be involved in being the advocate against any fraudulent sustainability practices.

 In conclusion, it's up to all of us to hold companies accountable and demand genuine sustainability.
 By promoting robust regulations, encouraging industry-wide standards, and fostering greater transparency and accountability, we can collectively curb greenwashing in the chemical industry and pave the way for a greener, more transparent future.